CaptainEmerson/FSE-2014-BugLocalizer/README.md

  :white_check_mark: Original Buglocalizer plugin

 This repository was constructed by [Nikhil Josyabhatla](https://github.com/nikhiljosyabhatla) of Team New Hanover under the supervision of [Dr. Emerson Murphy-Hill](https://github.com/CaptainEmerson).
+Thanks to Ferdian Thung, Tien-Duy B. Le, Pavneet Singh Kochha & David Lo for their help in establishing this repository.